 Founder and Principal

 Scott is the founding principal at Specht Architects with over 25 years of experience designing and managing institutional, commercial, and residential projects.
 Before founding Specht Architects (formerly known as Specht Harpman), he worked as a senior designer for Daniel Libeskind Architect and collaborated with that office on its winning New York World Trade Center master planning proposal.
 He also worked for several years with Kohn Pedersen Fox and Associates Architects in New York, and was the Designer on a number of tall building projects around the world, including the Chifley Square project in Sydney, Australia, and the Niaga Bank headquarters in Jakarta, Indonesia.
 He is a licensed architect in Texas and New York, is NCARB certified, and is a member of the American Institute of Architects.

 Scott received his Master of Architecture degree from Yale University, where he received the George Nelson Scholarship and the Franklin W. Gregory Scholarship.

 In addition to his work with Specht Architects, Scott was a featured speaker at TEDx, and his independent design work has been exhibited in two SoHo gallery shows.
 His design work has also been publicly featured at a Yale University exhibition, the Van Alen Institute, the Municipal Art Society of New York, and the Lower Manhattan Cultural Council.

-Jakeb Novak received his Bachelor of Architecture degree with honors from Kansas State University where he was awarded the AIA Henry Adams Certificate.
-Having over a decade of experience, he has contributed to projects varying in scale from residences, commercial interior renovations to large multi-tower commercial developments.
+Jakeb received his Bachelor of Architecture degree with honors from Kansas State University where he was awarded the AIA Henry Adams Certificate.
+Having over a decade of experience, he has contributed to projects varying in scale from residences, commercial renovations to large multi-tower commercial developments.

 Before joining Specht Architects' Austin office, Jakeb worked in Chicago for Skidmore Owings & Merrill, Griskelis Young Harrell and Wilkinson Blender Architecture.
 He is a licensed architect in Texas and Illinois, is NCARB certified, and is a member of the American Institute of Architects.